 - Acne or increased propensity to develop pimples

 These side effects are quite rare but they do occur on occasion.

 In my experience, only 1 out of 20 women will experience one of the side effects above in the doses that I recommend.

 Wrapping it up

-Testosterone is a very important hormone in women and low levels can lead to serious symptoms that can be mistakenly diagnosed by providers who aren't knowledgable about hormone replacement.
+Testosterone is a very important hormone in women and low levels can lead to serious symptoms that can be mistakenly diagnosed by providers who aren’t knowledgeable about hormone replacement.

-When supplementing with Testosterone I recommend using transdermal application and if libido is an issue then vaginal application seems to work the best for most women.
+When supplementing with testosterone, I recommend using the transdermal application method and, if libido is an issue, then the vaginal application method seems to work the best.

-When possible I recommend avoiding pellet forms of hormones due to risks from the surgical application of the pellet and the inability to really titrate hormone dosing.
+When possible, I recommend avoiding pellet forms of hormones due to risks from the surgical application of the pellet and the inability to titrate hormone dosing.